 For more information on this or other events and programs, please visit and like our Facebook pages (Cooper Lake State Park – South Sulphur (903)-945-5256 and Cooper Lake State Park – Doctor’s Creek (903) 395-3100).

 Doctor’s Creek Unit (Northside of Cooper Lake – Delta County)

-May 4 – 9:00 pm – Starry Eyed & Star-crossed (Stellar stories of the night sky)
+Aug 4– 9:00 pm – Starry Eyed & Star-crossed (Join a ranger for stellar stories of the night sky.)

 South Sulphur Unit (Southside of Cooper Lake – Hopkins County)

-May 25 – 9:00 pm – Night Hike (It’s creepy, it’s crawly, but it’s also so much more!
-Learn to appreciate true nightlife)
+Every Friday in August at 8:30 pm it is Night Hike that is creepy, crawly, but it’s also so much more!
+Learn to appreciate authentic nightlife.